ChatGPT Advanced Features: How to Leverage It for Content Marketing in 2026

 Playbook D: Agency (multi-client content without cross-contamination)

-Projects are built to keep long-running work organized; per-client Projects reduce the risk of blending brand voices.
+WhatAI Field Note: Projects keep long-running work organized, and per-client Projects reduce the risk of blending brand voices.

 Governance: The Quality Controls That Separate "AI Content" from "Authored Content"

-If you’re trying to avoid scaled/templated risk, governance is not optional.
+If you are trying to avoid scaled or templated risk, governance is not optional.

 Measurement: How to Use ChatGPT Without Letting It Replace Strategy